Try: Ontario salmon licence non-resident ice fishing

 The current Manitoba eLicensing calendar lists the main 2026 licence dates in one place.
 One-day angling licences go on sale on April 1, 2026, and annual angling licences go on sale on April 15, 2026.
 The 2026 licence year runs from May 1, 2026 to April 30, 2027.

 Manitoba also lists three licence-free freshwater windows for this cycle: Free Fishing Days from March 27 to April 5, 2026, the summer Free Family Fishing Weekend from June 12 to 14, 2026, and the winter Free Family Fishing Weekend from February 13 to 15, 2027.
-These dates waive the angling licence requirement, but other rules still apply.
+Treat those dates as a licence-waiver starting point, not as a shortcut around seasons, limits, or waterbody rules.

-If you plan to fish in a national park, use Parks Canada rules instead.
+If you plan to fish in a national park, follow Parks Canada rules instead.
 A Manitoba angling licence is not valid in national parks.

 Barbless Hooks, Rod Limits, and Bait Rules